Organic infant formula & feeding support

 What nutrients do vegans need to be mindful of?

 It can take some planning to ensure you are getting certain nutrients that tend to be more plentiful in animal products.
 In particular, vegans should focus on including enough protein, omega-3 fatty acids, iron, zinc, iodine, calcium, vitamin D, and vitamin B12 in their diets.12

 During pregnancy, nutrient deficiencies may also negatively impact the growth and development of your baby.5

-If you’re a vegan breastfeeding mama (and especially if you’re exclusively breastfeeding) keep in mind that your baby receives his nutrients from your body (and in fact, baby gets first dibs on your nutrient stores).
-So now is the time to assess your diet and make sure you’re not missing out on the nutrients both you and your baby need.
+If you’re a vegan and breastfeeding, keep in mind that your baby receives their nutrients from your body (and in fact, baby gets first dibs on your nutrient stores).26 So now is the time to assess your diet and make sure you’re not missing out on the nutrients both you and your baby need.